Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in West Yarmouth and Massachusetts is a significant investment, often more costly than other types of senior living.
 However, it is essential to consider the specific needs of the individual and the quality of care provided when making these decisions.

-Mayflower Place Nursing & Rehabilitation Center is known for providing dementia care services in Barnstable county, Massachusetts.
-It can accommodate no more than 72 seniors.
-Mayflower Place Nursing & Rehabilitation Center provides upscale amenities that include individualized meals, dementia-trained nurses on staff and color-coordinated rooms to help with memory to any dementia sufferers who reside in West Yarmouth, MA and nearby areas.
-Mayflower Place Nursing & Rehabilitation Center is located at 579 Buck Island Road, 02673 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.
+Mayflower Place Nursing & Rehabilitation Center excels at providing memory care services in Barnstable county, Massachusetts.
+It can accommodate a maximum of 72 dementia residents.
+Mayflower Place Nursing & Rehabilitation Center offers luxurious amenities that include customized care plans, certified caregivers that specialize in dementia and Alzheimer’s care and access to physical and speech therapy to any older adults with dementia who reside in West Yarmouth, MA and nearby areas.
+Mayflower Place Nursing & Rehabilitation Center is located at 579 Buck Island Road, 02673 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

-(888) 595-9864 SponsoredLocated at 790 Falmouth Rd. in Barnstable county, Brookdale At Cape Cod excels at providing Alzheimer’s and dementia care services to dementia sufferers in Hyannis, MA in addition to those who reside in nearby cities.
-Brookdale At Cape Cod has 39 memory care units and offers multiple care levels.
+(888) 595-9864 SponsoredLocated at 389 Gifford Street in Barnstable county, Atria Woodbriar Place excels at providing dementia care services to seniors with dementia in Falmouth, MA and those who reside in nearby cities.
+Atria Woodbriar Place contains 42 dementia and memory care units and offers multiple care levels.

 (888) 595-9864 SponsoredMemory care services, which provide specialized care for individuals with Alzheimer's, dementia, and other cognitive impairments, are essential for many families in West Yarmouth, Massachusetts.
 Understanding how to pay for these services is critical for families seeking long-term care solutions.
 In this guide, we’ll explore how Medicare works in West Yarmouth, Massachusetts, and whether it covers memory care costs.